Talent Profile: L’Marr Ffrench

 What are you doing now?
 What are your hopes for your future?

 Recently I've finished my course in computer science.
 Whilst studying, I have been working in a number of roles, which led me to my current job at Royal Mail.
 I will be using the funds earned to achieve new IT certificates and coaching licences.

-What would you say about AE, to someone who had never heard of us?
+What would you say about Arrival Education to someone who had never heard of us?

-That AE is a place that will shape your mindsets to always strive for success and greatness.
+That Arrival Education is a place that will shape your mindsets to always strive for success and greatness.
 A place where you develop self-motivation, confidence and self-awareness.

 If you would like to hear more about our work or how we can help you or your business, send us a message.